pyscada/PyScada/docs/django_settings.rst

 		'pyscada.export'
 	)

-Fill in the database, the user and password as selected in the *create Database section*.
+To use the MySQL Database, fill in the database, the user and password as selected in the *create Database section*.

 ::